ackama/silverstripe-cwp-template/README.md

   pipeline.
 - Secondly, CWP deploys the silverstripe project.

+Although
-Although running the realtime packager or the bundler should render the same results, if you find yourself needing to build your project as it would be built by CI/CD for debugging purposes, run these:
+the realtime packager or the bundler should render the same results, if you find yourself needing to build your project as it would be built by CI/CD for debugging purposes, run these: